-These days, Awesome's interface is mostly based on a library called LGI.
-It provides access to C libraries such as GTK, GLib, Cairo, Pango, PangoCairo and RSVG using Lua code without having to write actual "glue" C code.
+The interface of Awesome is mostly based on a library called LGI.
+It provides access to C libraries such as GTK, GLib, Cairo, Pango, PangoCairo and RSVG using Lua code without having to write actual “glue” C code.

 This is done using the GObject-introspection framework.
 The main advantage is the time saved and large number of features exposed for free.
 The downside is the lack of proper Lua centric documentation and examples.
 Some examples can be found in LGI’s own documentation, but this does not directly explain how to use a concrete API.
 Using other APIs requires some trial and error, and can be even impossible if the introspection data is missing or inaccurate.
 Using low-level APIs directly can easily cause crashes.
 It is the programmer’s responsibility to properly check return and error values.

 GObject and Gnome centric libraries tend to use the common C practice of emulating namespaces using underscores in function names.
 LGI exposes a proper namespace based API.
 For example, if the C function is:

 Then the LGI equivalent is: